 There are currently 31.8 million Bed Bath-and-Beyond shares held short by investors – that's known as Bed Bath-and-Beyond's "short interest".
 This figure is 57.6% down from 74.9 million last month.

 There are a few different ways that this level of interest in shorting Bed Bath-and-Beyond shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Bed Bath-and-Beyond.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Bed Bath-and-Beyond.

 Find out more about how you can short Bed Bath-and-Beyond stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Bed Bath-and-Beyond.